xupei0610/GestureRecognition/README.md

 Model
 -----
-Three trained models using the image sizes of 128x128, 64x64 and 32x32 are provided in the `data` folder.
+A trained models using the image sizes of 64x64 is provided in the `data` folder.
+We trained three models using images of 128x128, 64x64 and 32x32.
 For each size, we collected 19,852 samples of 16 kinds of gestures by ourselves.
 They can be found at the `samples` folder.
 All of the samples are in `PGM` format.
 The training log of the three models can be found at the `log` folder.
 The network structure is defined by `lenet.prototxt` at the folder `data`.
 We suggest to use the model with size 64x64.
-If you want to use other size but not 64x64, you need to modify `SAMPLE_SIZE_WIDTH` and `SAMPLE_SIZE_HEIGHT` in `global.h` or specify the values for them when compiling.
+If you want to use other size but not 64x64, you need to modify `SAMPLE_SIZE_WIDTH` and `SAMPLE_SIZE_HEIGHT` in `global.h` or specify the values for them when compiling, and you need to train the model yourself.

 Configuration File
 ------------------